-After completion of the hearing, the Review Board will have fifteen (15) business days to render a final determination.
-Affected employees will be provided notification in writing of all decisions and suggestions made by the Review Board.
+After completion of the meeting, the Director will have fifteen (15) business days to render a final determination.
+This is afforded time to allow the Director to review necessary files and consult with County Legal if need be.
+Affected employees will be provided notification in writing of all decisions and suggestions made by the Director.

-If an employee, Director, or board member is not satisfied with the decision of the board, he/she may pursue any legal remedy that may be available to the employee at the employee's expense.
+The Director will keep the JCESA Board apprised of all matters regarding major disciplinary action and the outcomes.
+If an employee is not satisfied with the decision of the Director, he/she may pursue any legal remedy that may be available to the employee at the employee's expense.